 Hillcrest High School Courts

 Hillcrest High School opened its doors to students of Elmvale Acres, an Ottawa-South community, in 1961.
 The school grounds were home to four hard courts, a wonderful feature to bring tennis into the area.
-Fast forward just over 40 years to 2003, and the courts that were once full of opportunity no longer held such hope and life.
-Buried under leaves, the courts were neglected.
-There were now weeds and grass growing out of the cement, the net posts were tilted, and the nets themselves were nowhere to be found.
-Hillcrest's courts were unplayable, unsafe, and the school had no funding to invest in their repair.
+Fast forward over 40 years to 2003, and the courts that were once in full use no longer held such hope and life, as they were neglected, buried under leaves.
+Weeds and grass were growing out of the cement, the net posts were tilted and the nets themselves nowhere to be found.
+Hillcrest's courts were unplayable, unsafe and the school had no funding to invest in their repair.

 Danielle Smith, Founder

-Meanwhile, Danielle Smith was about to retire from her career at CHEO as a nurse in the neo-natal intensive care unit.
+Danielle Smith was about to retire from her career at CHEO as a nurse in the neo-natal intensive care unit.
 Her dream was to start up a tennis program that would give children and adults a chance to fall in love with tennis, while also helping to improve poverty in the community.
-Danielle noticed the run down courts at Hillcrest High School, almost across the street from CHEO, and initiated a meeting with the high school principal.
-She then successfully applied for a grant from the Ontario Trillium Foundation, and received $33,000 to resurface the courts.
-Danielle opened the Hillcrest Tennis Academy, which is now known as the Ottawa Tennis Community Centre.
+She noticed the run-down courts at Hillcrest High School, as it was almost across the street from CHEO, and initiated a meeting with the principal.
+Danielle was able to secure a grant from the Ontario Trillium Foundation, and received $33,000 to resurface the courts.
+From there, she opened the Hillcrest Tennis Academy, which is now known as the Ottawa Tennis Community Centre.
 Since 2003, Danielle has gone on to receive various grants that have allowed her to continue to grow her organization and bring her dreams to life.

 Ridgemont High School Courts

-Ridgemont High School is another secondary school that opened its door just shortly before Hillcrest High School.
-It serves students in the Alta Vista area of the Ottawa-South community.
-Ridgemont has two hard courts that had also become neglected and destroyed over the years.
-A few years after Danielle oversaw the resurfacing of the four Hillcrest courts, she applied for a grant to put towards Ridgemont.
-Successful once again, Danielle was able to bring the two courts at Ridgemont back to beautiful blue and green hard courts.
-The famous vines around the fences, once overgrown and invasive, now provide privacy and character to the courts.
+Ridgemont High School is another secondary school that opened its doors shortly before Hillcrest.
+It still serves students in the Alta Vista area of the Ottawa-South community.
+Like Hillcrest, Ridgemont had two hard courts that had become neglected over the years.
+Shortly after Danielle oversaw the resurfacing of the four Hillcrest courts, she applied for a grant to put money towards Ridgemont and was able to bring the two courts back to its beautiful blue and green.
+The famous vines around the fences that were once overgrown and invasive, now provide privacy and add character to the courts.

 A Love of Tennis